Mandate of the Board of Directors

 7. Financial Reporting, Public Disclosure and Internal Controls

-ii) Ensures that the Company adopts appropriate policies and procedures that provide for timely and accurate disclosure to regulators, shareholders, employees, analysts and the public, that meet all applicable legal and regulatory requirements and that facilitate feedback from stakeholders and shareholder engagement.
+ii) Ensures that the Group adopts appropriate policies and procedures that provide for timely and accurate disclosure to regulators, shareholders, employees, analysts and the public, that meet all applicable legal and regulatory requirements and that facilitate feedback from stakeholders and shareholder engagement.

 iv) Appoints, subject to approval by shareholders, and terminates, if applicable, the external auditor.